kreynoldsf5/TechSummit2017iWFLab/Modules/module3.md

   * my-app-interface.js - monolithic example from [Nicolas Menant](https://github.com/nmenant/iControl_LX_Lab) which retrieves destination IP from IPAM, deploys a service template.

 ### Task1 - build HelloWorld.js extension
 1. Make the directory from which the extension will be built on your iWF device.
+SSH to your iWF device and drop to bash.
   * ```mkdir -p /var/config/rest/iapps/Helloworld/nodejs```
 2. SCP the JavaScript files to the build directory
   * Use winSCP on the windows jump host or SCP from elsewhere to cp {{repo}}/iControlLX_extensions/Helloworld.js to the build directory